What is the auto-enrolment pension scheme?

 Despite this, many workers are slow to enrol in pension schemes.
 Sometimes it’s due to inertia or the fact that their employer may not offer its own pension scheme.

-To combat this, the Government is now making it mandatory for all employers to contribute towards a worker’s pension, which will be co-funded by the State, and for workers to be automatically signed up for a pension when they start work.
+To combat this, the Government is now making it mandatory for all employees to contribute towards their own pension when they start work, which will be co-funded by the State and employers.

-The draft legislation designed to set up the new pension auto-enrolment system was finally approved by the Cabinet in March 2024.
+The draft legislation designed to set up the new pension auto-enrolment system was finally approved by the Cabinet in March 2024 and it's recently been announced that the new scheme, which will be called My Future Fund, will go live in September 2025.

 What are the payment rates?